-Last site update: Thursday 21st February 2019
+Last site update: Sunday 18th August 2019

 Welcome to Mary Ward Books.
 We are an independent family run online bookstore established in 1997 and specialising in second hand, out-of-print and used-books.
 We have a new stock of used books for sale every week and are happy to search for requested titles.
 Our aim is to be of service, please click here to read feedback from past customers.